ben04rogers/ben04rogers/README.md

 ### Hi there 👋

 I'm a computer science student at QUT in Brisbane, Australia.
-Passionate about all things web development with a particular interest in front-end development.
+Passionate software developer with particular interest in web development.

+Currently learning:

+- Test